digitalsleuth/bitcurator-distro-salt/README.md

 sudo salt-call -l info --local state.sls bitcurator.primary pillar='{"bitcurator_version": "dev", "bitcurator_user": "TYPE_YOUR_USERNAME_HERE"}'
 ```

-Reboot the VM or host.
-The environment should now be a fully configured build of BitCurator.
+Reboot the VM or host and log in.
+The OS should now be configured to operate as a BitCurator environment.

 ## What's in this repository